246th Rifle Division: Into Ukraine and Belarus

 In the event the 65th Army did not join the summer offensive until Operation Kutuzov was nearly concluded and Operation Polkhovodets Rumyantsev was well underway.
 Central Front struck 2nd Army's center at Sevsk and east flank at Klintsy on August 26.
 At this time the 246th was serving as a separate division under direct Army command.
 The Front's forces quickly broke the German line with 60th Army in the lead.
-On September 2 the XIII Corps was ordered to fall back to the west and maintain contact with Army Group South, but instead was pushed south across the Seym River into the 4th Panzer Army sector, thereby opening a 30km wide gap between Army Groups South and Center.
+On September 2 the XIII Corps was ordered to fall back to the west and maintain contact with Army Group South, but instead was pushed south across the Seym River into the 4th Panzer Army sector, thereby opening a 30 km wide gap between Army Groups South and Center.
 The following day, 2nd Army withdrew to the Desna River as Rokossovskii paused to regroup.
 On September 9 the Front's forces forced this river south of Novhorod-Siverskyi and at Otsekin.

 Central Front liberated Nizhyn on the Oster River on September 15, which finally triggered the OKH to order a full withdrawal to the Dniepr.
 Over the next five days the Front staged a two-pronged thrust northward on either side of Chernihiv which collapsed the flank of 2nd Army, allowing it to advance north toward Gomel.
 As of October 1 the 246th had been reassigned to 18th Corps.